 I hope yesterday’s advice worked out as well for you as it did for me.
 I was on the cusp of a pretty big day but still finished pretty well.
 Our pitcher rankings have been spot on for two of the last three days.
 Maybe adding the innings pitched category and calculating my own pitcher [...]

-Draft Kings has a ton of great contests in the NBA, NHL and NCAA basketball right now.
-New users who join by clicking this link and deposit cash send a couple cents our way to help keep the boom-or-bust projections going.
+Draft Kings has a ton of great contests in NBA, NHL and Soccer right now.
+New users who join by clicking this link and deposit cash send a couple cents our way to help keep the fantasy lineup advice coming.